behzodfaiziev/command-collection/docker/README.md

 - `docker exec -it <container_id> sh`: Open a shell in a container (CTRL+D to exit).
 Note: `sh` may be replaced with `bash`, `powershell` or `zsh`.

+## Nginx
+- `docker exec container_id nginx -t`: This command will test the Nginx configuration

 ## Compose